kaslusimoes/MSc-Thesis/source/41_mfresults.md

 ![Variance of the field $h$ with respect to selected values of $\beta\nu$ and $\gamma$](images/variance.png){#fig:mfvariance width='75%'}

 We note that the distribution $P(h|\varepsilon, \gamma, \beta\nu)$ ([@fig:probh]) has a discontinuity in $h=0$ due to the $\sign h$ term, which is a source of complication when trying to fit empirical data.
-This is one of the main reasons we discuss a different model in [@sec:visujecaextension; and @sec:comparisonmfq]
+This is one of the main reasons we discuss a different model in [@sec:methods:model2; and @sec:results:model2]

 A last point to observe is that higher values of $\varepsilon$ shift the phase boundary in [@fig:phasem] upwards.
 This is because there is more noise in the interaction between agents therefore it is more difficult to establish agreement.
 However, for values $\varepsilon \geq 0.5$, the noise is large enough that the system yields no stable solution.
-This is the first idea that led us to pursue a different model in [@sec:mfantiferromagnetic; and @sec:mfantiresults] with explicit antiferromagnetic interactions.
+This is the first idea that led us to pursue a different model in [@sec:methods:model3; and @sec:results:model3] with explicit antiferromagnetic interactions.